Step By Step Stage Makeup for Men

 9. Breathing heavy from an intense workout and dehydration can chap lips.
 Use a lip balm to keep lips in top condition

-10. Eye catching- Define eyes along lash line at outer half of eye with brown eye pencil.
+10. Eye catching- Define eyes along lash line at outer half of eye with brown eye pencil or eye shadow.
 Set liner with powder for staying power.
-Mascara can be used but with caution.
+Mode Dion Mascara is super thickening and can be used but with caution.
 Apply only one coat and brush out with lash comb for a more natural look.

 11. Facial Hair- Fill in and enhance facial hair where needed with cake eye shadow or eye pencil in same shade as facial hair.
 Focus on beards, side burns and the mustache.